Renovus-Tech/solarec/code_style_sql.md

 - Use clear, descriptive names for tables, columns, and other database objects.
 - Avoid using reserved keywords as identifiers; if necessary, enclose them in double quotes (e.g., `"select"`).
+- Use uppercase for SQL language word
+- Use lower case for tables / columns / datatypes / names

 ```sql
 -- Good